 The District if currently working on establishing a notification program and e-statements.
 If you are interested in signing up please contact the District Office at 913-783-4325 or emailing to firstname.lastname@example.org

 2016 Consumer Confidence Report

 Is Now Available on this Website

-The District will discontinue using combined chlorine on Monday, June 15, 2015.
-Instead free chlorine will be used for a minimum of thirty days.
+The District will discontinue using combined chlorine on Monday, August 22, 2016.
+Instead, free chlorine will be used for a minimum of thirty days.
 This is part of the District’s annual maintenance program.
 Patrons may notice a stronger than usual chlorine taste and smell to the water.
 This is only temporary and it is necessary to “burn out” the system and kill certain “nitrifying” bacteria that do not show up on the routine sampling.
 These bacteria are not harmful to humans or animals.
 They tend to cause slime growths within the waterlines and create a higher than normal demand on chlorine, thus lowering disinfection properties.

 The chlorine taste may linger after the free chlorine has been discontinued, since some areas may wait three weeks for the free chlorine to reach them.
 In some cases, there may be some natural soluble iron and manganese present in the waterlines.
 Free chlorine may further oxidize these substances.
 If you notice off-colored water, call the District office and we will flush in your area.

 District personnel are flushing water mains throughout the District.
 The flushing is to maintain water quality throughout the District in the continuing hot weather.
 If you experience extremely low water pressure or have no water please contact the District Office-913-783-4325.

 The flush located at 271st and Spring Valley Road will be running all night, Tuesday, August 16, 2016.

 We apologize for any inconvenience this may cause, but it is a task we must occasionally perform. ...
 See MoreSee Less